hubplanner/API/README.md

 You can use the API to integrate Hub Planner with your own third party applications or generally integrate with your existing back-office setup.

 ##API Support
-The API is in beta status which means it is a fully functioning API but there might be some unforeseen bugs that we will iron out as soon as we receive them.

 If you have a question about using the API or have noticed an error or omission in the documentation.
 Please feel free to open an [issue](https://github.com/hubplanner/API/issues) on GitHub with your question and we will attend to it.

 If you have any direct implementation issues, please contact the tech team at the following address hello@hubplanner.com and add API as as the Subject.